TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/New-B1Record.md

 # New-B1Record

 ## SYNOPSIS
-Creates a new DNS record in BloxOneDDI
+Creates a new DNS record in Universal DDI

 ## SYNTAX